sylabs/singularity-userdocs/quick_start.rst

 You can interact with images in several ways, each of which can accept image URIs in addition to a local image path.

-For demonstration, we will use a ``lolcow_latest.sif`` image that can be pulled from the Container Library:
+As an example, the following command will pull a ``lolcow_latest.sif`` image from the Container Library:

 .. code::